-The contract is normally drawn up for a period of 9 months (usually from September to June).
-As soon as the contract is signed, students must stay in the residence and the contract cannot be cancelled.
-The rent for a university student's room varies between 150€ and 550€ per month.
+The contract can be drawn up for a period of 9 month (usually from September to June) or less (for semester students).
+As soon as the contract is signed, students must stay in the residence.
+The rent for a university student's room varies between $190 \in$ and $650 \in$ per month.